SamarSala7/Operating-Systems_Project/Ms1/README.md

 A new block with the required size, shall be RETURNED by the end of the function.
 An updated block with the remaining space, shall be kept in the list

 Function Declaration:
 struct MemBlock *alloc_block_BF(uint32 size)
 Function Role:
 This function searches for a free memory block in the FreeMemBlocksList with a size greater than or equal input size using BEST FIT STRATEGY to be allocated later on in the memory.
 The possible CASES results from the search using BF strategy are the same that can be occurred by applying FF.

 Function Declaration:
-void insert_sorted_allocList(struct MemBlock *blockToInsert) Function Role:
-This function takes a block and insert it in the AllocMemBlocksList.
-All blocks inserted in AllocMemBlocksList are placed in a sorted ascending order based on each block’s sva.
-It has two cases:
-Case 1: If the AllocMemBlocksList is empty  insert the given block at the head of the list.
-Case 2: Otherwise  insert the given block in its correct location according to its sva (simply by iterate on the AllocMemBlocksList).

-Function Declaration:
 void insert_sorted_with_merge_freeList(struct MemBlock *blockToInsert)